c6o/docs/docs/guides/troubleshooting.md

 kubectl -n <NAMESPACE> get all --selector="app.kubernetes.io/managed-by"=codezero
 ```

-**NOTE:** You should close all Consume and Serve sessions before cleaning up residue in which case the Codezero SpaceAgent controller will perform the cleanup for you.
+**NOTE:** You should close all Consume and Serve sessions before cleaning up residue in which case the Codezero Space Agent controller will perform the cleanup for you.
 If for whatever reason, it does not, you can remove the resources found and re-deploy your application to get back to a clean state.

 ## Getting Further Help